-Barlow, Kathleen and Bambi L. Chapin (2010) "Mothering as Everyday Practice" Special issue of Ethos 38(4).
+Barlow, Kathleen and Bambi L. Chapin (2010) "The Practice of Mothering: An Introduction" Special issue of Ethos 38(4).
 Online access, UCSD only.

 Briggs, Jean L. (1970) Never in anger: portrait of an Eskimo Family.